By Paolo von Schirach –

 Real charges against Trump

 Let me be clear.
 This is not an invented story.
-Ample evidence, now corroborated by multiple witnesses who have first knowledge of the “Ukraine military and economic aid matter” conclusively proves that President Trump tried to twist the arm of Ukrainian President Volodymyr Zelensky, (by threatening to withhold aid for Ukraine already voted by Congress), so that Zelensky would commit to dig up dirt on Hunter Biden, Joe Biden’s son, this way helping Trump’s to get re-elected.
+Ample evidence, now corroborated by multiple witnesses who have first hand knowledge of the “Ukraine military and economic aid matter” conclusively proves that President Trump tried to twist the arm of Ukrainian President Volodymyr Zelensky, (by threatening to withhold aid for Ukraine already voted by Congress), so that Zelensky would commit to dig up dirt on Hunter Biden, Joe Biden’s son, this way helping Trump’s to get re-elected.

 All this is beyond dispute.
 And it is bad.
 Really bad.
 It is most inappropriate for any US President to mix the foreign policy of the United States with personal electoral politics.
 President Trump acted most inappropriately; and in so doing he tarnished his office.